 Terrie E. Moffitt, Ph.D., is the Nannerl O. Keohane University Professor of Psychology at Duke University, and Professor of Social Development at King’s College London.
 Her expertise is in the areas of longitudinal methods, developmental theory, clinical mental health research, neuropsychology, and genomics in behavioral science.
-She is uncovering the consequences of a lifetime of mental and behavioral disorders on processes of aging.
+She is uncovering the consequences of a lifetime of mental and behavioral disorder on processes of aging.

 Dorret I Boomsma is Full Professor at the Department of Biological Psychology, Vrije Universiteit Amsterdam.
 Her research focuses on better understanding the etiology of variation in complex human traits, including the influence of (epi)genetics.
 She studies development, growth and cognition in children and on somatic and mental disorders across the lifespan, including cardiovascular diseases, and depression.
 She specializes in genetics, omics- and twin studies and has created a database of over 200,000 twins and their family members in The Netherlands, which has been used for thousands of twin studies.